 Kaito Kid Strikes again, and this time, he is after a mysterious Russian egg in the possession of the Suzuki Corporation.
 With both the police force and Mori Kogoro protecting the egg, Kaito Kid was able to steal it with ease; but unexpectedly, a dangerous assassin name Scorpion blew Kaito Kid out of the skies by shooting at his right eye.
 What is so special about this egg, and why is Scorpion killing everyone revolving this case?
 Conan Edogawa must solve the mystery while hiding his true identity from Ran.

 There are 3 movies from the Detective Conan series that I consider to be masterpieces: The Phantom of Baker Street, The Last Wizard of the Century, and The Fourteenth Target.
-Of the 3, The Last Wizard of the Century: - Has outstanding soundtracks that are memorable and worthy of purchasing, “I’ll be there”, “Ai wa Itsumo” for example.
-Those beautiful tracks have been used since, in the tv series as well. - As belonging to the adventure/mystery genre, has the strongest plot and setting.
-Keywords: the Romanov family, treasure hunting in a castle, spies.
-It’s mysterious and thrilling from the start to the grand finale. - Is the first movie in which Kaitou Kid makes his first official appearance.
-Let’s be honest and admit that Kaitou Kid in the early era gave off the best impression. *weakpoint: character design is inconsistent If you watch the Detective Conan tv series and you haven’t watched this movie yet, you’re missing out on a good movie.
+Of the 3, The Last Wizard of the Century: - Has outstanding soundtracks that are atmospheric, thematic, memorable and worthy of purchasing (“I’ll be there”, “Ai wa Itsumo” for example).
+Those beautiful tracks have become a staple of Detective Conan soundtracks and has since been used in the tv series as well. - It has historical lore, featuring the downfall of the Romanov family, treasure hunting in a castle, and spies.
+It’s mysterious and thrilling from the start to the finale. - Is the first movie in which Kaitou Kid makes his first official appearance.
+It's Kaitou Kid from his peak golden era, when he still wore his monocle and had that mysterious aura. - Overall outstanding production value and good writing. *Weakpoint: character design is inconsistent If you watch the Detective Conan tv series and you haven’t watched this movie yet, you’re missing out on a good movie.

 Well, this movie I would say is my favorite, just because it is about the Romanov family and plays off the conspiricies we now know as false.
 It is a movie that peaked my intrest due to it being about the Romanov family and the long beloved fabrege eggs.
 It plays with variations of the facts about the family and plays with also Rasputin's past.
 It is wonderfully done and I would recommend it to anyone.
 Especially those who have an interest with the history of the Romanov family.